Amy Elkins Amy Elkins

 If you’re always thinking about how everything is available to you, you’re probably actually doing a lot of nothing.

-Possibilities give us so widen our horizons so much, but let’s not get stuck in them.
+Possibilities widen our horizons so much, but let’s not get stuck in them.

 Read More